Paxman Scalp Coolers: Stopping Chemotherapy Hair Loss

 The research was carried out by Omar Hussain, Research Scientist at Paxman, Dr Nik Georgopoulos and Dr Andrew Collett of the University of Huddersfield.

-The full abstracts "Effect of cooling on cytotoxicity by monotherapy versus combinatorial chemotherapy in keratinocytes" and the "Role of cooling on the uptake of chemotherapy induced alopecia-causing drugs in human keratinocytes" will be presented on Thursday, 19 March 2015 at BCC 2015.
+The full abstracts "Effect of cooling on cytotoxicity by monotherapy versus combinatorial chemotherapy in keratinocytes" and the "Role of cooling on the uptake of chemotherapy induced alopecia-causing drugs in human keratinocytes" was presented at BCC 2015.